sudhirbhargav/VoiceAssistantSuggestion/README.md

 ## 🚀 Project Overview
 Deligo is a **voice assistant** that suggests the **top 5 menu items** from nearby restaurants based on user location.
 It is built using:
-- **Frontend**: React.js
+- **Frontend**: React.js & Tailwind CSS
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB (Mongoose)
 - **AI**: Gemini AI (for NLP and intelligent suggestions)
 - **Geolocation**: Google Maps API (for finding nearby restaurants)

 ## 🎯 Features
-✅ Voice-based interaction using Gemini AI
+✅ Voice-Powered Search: Users can interact with Deligo using voice commands to find the best food options.
-✅ Find **nearby restaurants** based on latitude & longitude
+✅ Top 5 Recommendations: The app provides the top 5 food items from nearby restaurants.
-✅ Suggest **top-rated menu items** from nearby restaurants
+✅ Real-time Suggestions: Data is fetched dynamically based on user location.
-✅ Fetch data dynamically from MongoDB
+✅ User-Friendly Interface: Simple and intuitive design for seamless user experience.
 ✅ Scalable and efficient API with Express.js

 ## 🛠️ Tech Stack